vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1  key:cd2b04a649
 ## Writing simple functions that return a single value

+You're getting very good at this.
+Try your hand at another modification to the `shout()` function!

-Modify the `shout()` function you wrote earlier to reflect a similar behavior.
-Instead of printing within the `shout()` function, return a value instead.
+Modify the `shout()` function you wrote earlier such that instead of printing within the `shout()` function, you return a value instead.
+Parts of the function `shout()`, which you wrote earlier, is shown.

 *** =instructions
+- Concatenate the string in `word` with `'!!!'` and assign to `shout_word`
-- The function `shout()`, which you wrote earlier, is shown.
-Replace the `print` statement with the appropriate `return` statement.
+- Replace the `print` statement with the appropriate `return` statement.
-- Concatenate the string `'!!!'` to word and assign to shout_word
 - Call the `shout` function, passing to it the string, `help`, and assigning the call to the variable, `yell`.
 - To check if `yell` contains the value returned by `shout()`, print the value of `yell`